typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 Load and run the ConductR-HAProxy bundle from the [bundles repo](https://bintray.com/typesafe/bundle) as follows.
  Scale ConductR-HAProxy so that ConductR-HAProxy is running on every proxy node in the cluster.
  In our case we have 3 nodes where the proxy is expected to be running, so we scale up the ConductR-HAProxy to 3 instances.
  We'll export the env var `CONDUCTR_IP` to target the local node.
+You can also use the `--host` option to specify the target.

 ```bash
 export CONDUCTR_IP=$(hostname -i)